Serveny/ts-union-docs-plugin/README.md

 The easiest way to test your changes is to run a debug instance of VS Code that loads your local plugin code.
 The commands search the example project under `../example` (outside of plugin project folder)

 > [!IMPORTANT]
-> The project to be debugged must be located outside the ts-union-type-docs-plugin folder.
+> The project to be debugged must be located outside the ts-union-docs-plugin folder.
 It wont work otherwise.
 If you want to use the example project, you must copy or move it out of the folder.

 1. **Start watcher in plugin project folder:**